-Many projects we admire, whether recent or from a distant past have come to us presented in the book format.
+Many projects, whether recent or from a distant past have been presented in the book format.
 Fauna & Flora plays a part in this important field by supporting new publications by both young and established photographers.
 Fauna & Flora also plans to bring back to life some publications that have long since run out of print.

 ‘Russian Spring’ by Sarah Laure Engelhard, 2013